cruncha-cruncha/zork1-compiler/LANG.md

 This defines a routine called `SET-PLAYER-ON-FIRE`.
 Routines can only be defined at the top-level.
 This routine assigns the value 1 to a variable called `BURNING` in the player, then tells the user (logs out) that they're on fire.
 Every child of a routine (after the first three) must be a cluster.

 Variables cannot be passed into a routine.
-The parenthesis (third child) is used to define variables that are local to a routine.
+The group (third child) is used to define variables that are local to a routine.
 So we could write:

 ```
 <ROUTINE BURN-PLAYER (DMG)